 It is a matter of accepted knowledge that Nevada currently has and at all relevant times has always had an arid climate.
-Its also undisputed that the Diamond Valley aquifer has been severely depleted through over appropriation of underground water for irrigation which the State Engineer has allowed to occur for over 40 years without any cessation or reduction.
-The State Engineer has issued permits and certificates that have allowed irrigators the right to pump approximately 126,000 acre feet ("af") of water per year from the Diamond Valley acquifer in Eureka County and Elko County which has an estimated perennial yield of only 30,000 af of water rights such as domestic use, stock water, and mining.6 The total duty of ground water rights that impact the acquifer is close to 130,265 af.6 Of the 126,000 af approved for irrigation pumping, the State Engineer estimates approximately 76,000 af for over of 40 years.7
+Its also undisputed that the Diamond Valley aguifer has been severely depleted through over appropriation of underground water for irrigation which the State Engineer has allowed to occur for over 40 years without any cessation or reduction.
+The State Engineer has issued permits and certificates that have allowed irrigators the right to pump approximately 126,000 acre feet ("af") of water per year from the Diamond Valley acquifer in Eureka County and Elko County which has an estimated perennial yield of only 30,000 af of water that can be safely pumped each year.
+The 126,000 af exclude other groundwater rights such as domestic use, stock water, and mining.
+The total duty of ground water rights that impact the acquifer is close to 130,265 af.
+Of the 126,000 af approved for irrigation pumping, the State Engineer estimates approximately 76,000 af were pumped in 2016, with the annual Diamond Valley pumping exceeding 30,000 af for over of 40 years.

-The unbridled pumping in Diamond Valley has caused the groundwater level to decline approximately 2 feet annually since 1960.8 The over pumping by junior irrigators has caused senior claimed vested water rights holders' naturally flowing springs to dry up in northern DiamondValley.
+The unbridled pumping in Diamond Valley has caused the groundwater level to decline approximately 2 feet annually since 1960.
+The over pumping by junior irrigators has caused senior claimed vested water rights holders' naturally flowing springs to dry up in northern DiamondValley.
 Big Shipley Springs, to which Sadler Ranch has a claim of

-7Id; State Engineer's answering brief 4-5.
+Id; State Engineer's answering brief 4-5.

-8SEROA 59, Water Resource Bulletin no. 35 at 26.
+SEROA 59, Water Resource Bulletin no. 35 at 26.